 Paper prices are going up.
 Again.
-Prices for our industry’s most important raw material have been increasing several times over the last two years, with two significant increases in March and July 21.
+Prices for our industry’s most important raw material have been increasing several times over the last two years, with three significant increases in March, July and December 2021.

 There are several reasons: